Article Table Of Contents

 - Poverty Level

-We then averaged all the rankings for a place into a "Poor Score" with the place having the lowest overall Poor Score, Woonsocket, crowned the "Poorest Place In Rhode Island For 2021".
-You can download the data here.
+We then averaged all the rankings for a place into a “Poor Score” with the place having the lowest overall Poor Score, Central Falls, crowned the “Poorest Place In Rhode Island For 2023”.

-There You Have It - The Poorest Places In Rhode Island For 2021
+Summary: The Poorest Cities In Rhode Island For 2023

 Like we said earlier, when we set out to identify the poorest places in Rhode Island, we weren't sure what we'd encounter, but it ended up being some of the best places to live in Rhode Island.